rsokl/MyGrad/docs/source/intro.rst

 ``mygrad`` supports all of NumPy's essential features, including:

  - `N-dimensional tensors <https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/IntroducingTheNDarray.html>`_ that can be reshaped and have their axes transposed
+ - creating and operating on `views of tensors <https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/BasicIndexing.html#Producing-a-View-of-an-Array>`_
+ - `in-place operations on tensors <https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/BasicIndexing.html#Augmenting-the-Underlying-Data-of-an-Array>`_
  - `vectorization <https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/VectorizedOperations.html>`_
  - `broadcasting <https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/Broadcasting.html>`_
  - `basic and advanced indexing <https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/BasicIndexing.html>`_ (including all varieties of mixed indexing schemes) for both getting and setting items.
- - fully-fledged support for `einsum <https://rockt.github.io/2018/04/30/einsum>`_ (including broadcasting and traces, which are not supported by PyTorch, TensorFlow, or HIPS-autograd)
+ - fully-fledged support for `einsum <https://rockt.github.io/2018/04/30/einsum>`_ (including broadcasting and traces)

  :class:`~mygrad.Tensor` plays nicely with NumPy-arrays, which behave as constants when they are used in computational graphs: